Admission to this course is restricted to:

 Mid-term take home exam

-Final take home exam or short paper
+Final take home exam or paper

 The final mark for the course is established by determination of the weighted average of the two subtests: